The 20 Best Acrocephalopolydactyly Doctors in Brazil

 Rio De Janeiro, RJ, BR

-Heron Werner practices in Rio De Janeiro, Brazil.
+Heron Werner practices practicing medicine in Rio De Janeiro, Brazil.
 Mr. Werner is rated as an Experienced expert by MediFind in the treatment of Acrocephalopolydactyly.
-His top areas of expertise are Fetal Enterovirus Syndrome, Caroli Disease, Teratoma of the Mediastinum, Endoscopy, and Lymphadenectomy.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Fetal Enterovirus Syndrome, Caroli Disease, Microcephaly, Endoscopy, and Lymphadenectomy.

 Experienced in Acrocephalopolydactyly